nedrocks/homepage/content/posts/electron/segment-analytics-work.md

 ```

 # Conclusion
 Hopefully this helped you save some time, or at least helped you not get incredibly frustrated!
-For other electron tips, check out the electron section [here](/tags/electron/).
+For other electron tips, check out the electron tag.
 If you want to talk more about eletcron, reach out to me or leave a comment.
 I'd love to hear from you.

 [^1]: Other libraries I tried working with: [analytics.js-integrations](https://github.com/segmentio/analytics.js-integrations), [analytics.js-core](https://github.com/segmentio/analytics.js-core).